 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 The classes are seminars and active participation is expected.
-The seminar consists of a total of thirty-two hours.
-These are divided into eight seminar sessions of four hours each during the course of the semester.
-During the four hour seminar there will be given short lectures to introduce new themes/subthemes and short student presentations of relevant texts.
+The seminar consists of a total of twenty-six hours.
+During the seminars, there will be given short lectures to introduce new themes/subthemes and short student presentations of relevant texts.
 Priority is given to discussion, application and reflection exercises in relation to primary themes.
 The language of this course is English.

 The portfolio should contain the following: